 Sponge

-is used for gaskets, strips, vibration pads, air and water tight door seals, various cut parts, etc. Temperatures vary by type.
+Frequently used for gaskets, strips, vibration pads, air and water tight door seals, various cut parts, and more.
+(Temperatures vary by type of sponge.)

 Thermo-Sil

-is a textured fiberglass cloth.
-Its dielectric qualities are outstanding.
+A textured fiberglass cloth, its dielectric qualities are outstanding.
 Available in tape and sheet form.
 (Up to 1000°F)

 Viton®